ExchangeUnion/docs/User Guide.md

 2. 12GB RAM for testnet & mainnet (we saw some weird container states with less). `geth` likes RAM.
 A lot.
 If you have >=24GB RAM available, you can significantly shorten `geth`'s syncing time by increasing its `--cache=1024` flag for [testnet](https://github.com/ExchangeUnion/xud-docker/blob/master/xud-testnet/docker-compose.yml) or [mainnet](https://github.com/ExchangeUnion/xud-docker/blob/master/xud-mainnet/docker-compose.yml) to something larger.

-3. A SSD.
+3. A SSD for testnet & mainnet.
 Based on painful experience: `geth` **cannot** catch up with the chain when running on a regular HDD.
 Read about it [here](https://medium.com/blockchain-studio/ethereum-client-geth-v1-9-0-released-whats-new-2b3de043ee16).

 4. `docker` >= 18.09 & `docker-compose` >= 1.24.
 Check with `docker --version` & `docker-compose --version`.
 If you do not have these installed yet, follow the official install instructions for [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 Also make sure that the current user can run docker (without adding `sudo`).
 Test with `docker run hello-world`.
 If it fails, [follow these instructions](https://docs.docker.com/install/linux/linux-postinstall/).